BogdanWrobel/wallpaperer/README.md

 # Wallpaperer
 Time and location-based Windows 10 wallpaper, lockscreen and system theme changer.
 Written to get a grip on PowerShell.

+**Disclaimer**

+> This code was written just for fun and is provided AS-IS, if it breaks your machine, cat, dishwasher, mood or anything, **you** take full responsibility.

 All images are (c) by Apple Inc.